Webpage of R.L.

 Research interests

-1. Theory and numerics of optimal transport especially its multimarginal extension as it appears in density functional theory in quantum chemistry.
+1. Theory and numerics of optimal transport, notably its multimarginal extension as it appears in density functional theory in quantum chemistry.
 Here is a partial overview of some contributions of mine on this subject:

 2. Study of classical (and continuous) statistical physics systems such as Coulomb and Riesz gases, with a particular focus on the existence of the thermodynamic limit and phase transitions.
 Here is a contribution of mine on this subject:

-3. Model order reduction techniques for high-dimensional stochastic differential equations.
+3. Model order reduction techniques for high-dimensional stochastic differential equations and Wasserstein gradient flows on manifolds.

 Publications